seapatha/typhoonfun/INSTALL.md

 # TyphoonFun

-TyphoonFun uses Typhoon and Terraform to orchestrate a basic multinode Kubernetes service that is exposed to the Internet on AWS.
+TyphoonFun helps you orchestrate microservice delivery in cloud Kubernetes clusters from start to finish.

+Components Overview
+  * AWS orchestration
+  * Terraform and Typhoon and TyphoonFun
+    * Terraform orchestrates cloud computing infrastructure
+    * Typhoon provisions Kubernetes clusters on cloud computing infrastructure
+    * TyphoonFun bootstraps Typhoon with a scaleable, simple configuration file
+  * Kubernetes
+    * Execution of the terraform environment provides $KUBECONFIG
+    * kubectl can then apply provided kubernetes manifests

-## Configure your workstation to access your AWS cloud
+## AWS workstation configuration

-You need to ensure that you have a ~/.aws/credentials that looks like this:
+You need to ensure that you have an `~/.aws/credentials` file that looks like this:
 ```
 [default]
 aws_access_key_id = [shorter thing in all caps and numerics]